Notes on the Geography of Mauritius: Mauritius 1: Port Louis

 There's lots of space still to redevelop.
 Here, at Place du Moulin, the State Property Development Company looks for investors.

-It's housed in a fine old building that will probably outlast all of us.
+It's housed in an old building that will probably outlast all of us.

 A promenade has been developed.